netscaler/netscaler-k8s-ingress-controller/docs/configure/ingress-classes.md

 ## What is Ingress class?

-In Kubernetes cluster, there might be multiple ingress controllers, and you need to have a way to associate a particular ingress resource with an ingress controller. `kubernetes.io/ingress.class` annotation in the ingress resource enables multiple ingress controllers to run effectively in the cluster.
-Otherwise every ingress resource is processed by all the ingress controllers in the cluster.
+In a Kubernetes cluster, there might be multiple ingress controllers and you need to have a way to associate a particular ingress resource with an ingress controller.

+You can specify the ingress controller that should handle the ingress resource by using the `kubernetes.io/ingress.class` annotation in your ingress resource definition.

 ## Citrix Ingress Controller and Ingress classes

-Citrix Ingress Controller provides a support to accept multiple ingress resources, which have `kuberneters.io/ingress.class` annotation.
+Citrix Ingress Controller supports accepting multiple ingress resources, which have `kuberneters.io/ingress.class` annotation.
 Each ingress resource can be associated with only one `ingress.class`.
 However Ingress Controller might need to handle various ingress resources from different classes.

-You can associate Ingress Controller with multiple ingress classes using `--ingress-classes` argument under spec section of the YAML file.
+You can associate Ingress Controller with multiple ingress classes using the `--ingress-classes` argument under `spec` section of the YAML file.

-If ingress-classes are not specified for Ingress Controller, then it accepts all ingress resources irrespective of the presence of `kubernetes.io/ingress.class` annotation in the ingress object.
-If `ingress-classes` are specified, then Ingress Controller accepts only those ingress resources for which match the `kubernetes.io/ingress.class` annotation.
-Ingress resource without `ingress.class` annotation is not handled by Ingress Controller in the given case.
+If `ingress-classes` is not specified for the Ingress Controller, then it accepts all ingress resources irrespective of the presence of `kubernetes.io/ingress.class` annotation in the ingress object.

+If `ingress-classes` is specified, then Ingress Controller accepts only those ingress resources that match the `kubernetes.io/ingress.class` annotation.
+Ingress resource without the `ingress.class` annotation is not handled by Ingress Controller in the given case.

 !!! note "Note"
     Ingress class names are case-insensitive.